 The study, published in the journal Ecology on December 16, 2019, also shows that secondary forests take less carbon from the atmosphere during droughts.
-Yet, climate change is increasing the number of drought-years in the Amazon.
+Yet, climate change is increasing the number of drought years in the Amazon.

 First author Fernando Elias from the Federal University of Pará explained: “The region we studied in the Amazon has seen an increase in temperature of 0.1 C per decade, and tree growth was lower during periods of drought.
 With predictions of more drought in the future, we must be cautious about the ability of secondary forests to mitigate climate change.
 Our results underline the need for international agreements that minimize the impacts of climate change.”

 Many nations have made large reforestation pledges in recent years, and Brazil committed to restoring 12 million ha of forest under the Paris climate agreement.
-Taken together, these results suggest that these large forest restoration pledges need to accompanied by firmer action against deforestation of primary forests, and careful consideration about where and how to reforest.
+Taken together, these results suggest that these large forest restoration pledges need to be accompanied by firmer action against the deforestation of primary forests, and careful consideration about where and how to reforest.

-The research was undertaken in the Bragança, Brazil, the oldest deforestation frontier region in the Amazon that has lost almost all of its original forest cover.
+The research was undertaken in Bragança, Brazil, the oldest deforestation frontier region in the Amazon that has lost almost all of its original forest cover.

 Biologist Joice Ferreira, a researcher at the Brazilian Agricultural Research Corporation, said: “Our study shows that in heavily deforested areas, forest recovery needs additional support and investment to overcome the lack of seed sources and seed-dispersing animals.
 This is different from other areas we have studied where historic deforestation is much lower and secondary forests recover much faster without any human intervention.”